PostgREST/postgrest/docs/how-tos/sql-user-management.rst

 .. code-block:: postgres

-  create extension if not exists pgcrypto;
+  create extension pgcrypto;

-  create or replace function
+  create function
   basic_auth.encrypt_pass() returns trigger as $$
   begin
     if tg_op = 'INSERT' or new.pass <> old.pass then